 Modern phones are termed smartphones because of their high capabilities.
-There are many things which can be done on the smartphone itself without reaching out to a computer.
-Also, there are things that are done better on the smartphone than any other device.
-Their such immense power of doing vivid tasks can be attributed to the wide range of apps available for them.
+There are many things that can be done on the smartphone itself without reaching out to a computer.
+Also, there are things that are done better on the smartphone than on any other device.
+Their immense power of doing vivid tasks can be attributed to the wide range of apps available for them.

-In this article, I’m listing few apps which are must have if you are seeking to use your phone to enhance your productivity.
+In this article, I’m listing few apps which are a must-have if you are seeking to use your phone to enhance your productivity.

 Top Productivity Apps for Android

 When you’re at your desk, it can get annoying to keep grabbing your smartphone to send texts or see whose call you missed.
 Why not do it all from your PC instead?

 AirDroid makes it possible: Once you’ve installed the app on your phone or tablet, you simply pull up web.airdroid.com on your computer’s Web browser.
 From there, you can read and send texts, view call logs, browse through your device’s storage, and wirelessly transfer files between your Android device and computer.
 With certain devices, AirDroid can even fully mirror your home screen on your desktop and allow you to control your phone completely from your computer.